cloudify-cosmo/docs.getcloudify.org/content/guide/dsl-spec-data-types.md

 ### Nested Merging and Inheritance

-When a node type derives from another node type, if it overrides a property who's type is a custom data type and keeps state that type explicitly, a similar nested merging logic will apply as described previously.
+When a node type derives from another node type, if it overrides a property who's type is a custom data type and keeps that type explicitly, a similar nested merging logic will apply as described previously.
 For example:

 {{< gsHighlight yaml >}}
 tosca_definitions_version: cloudify_dsl_1_2